-(m) Federal Income Taxes
+Federal Income Taxes

 The Organization is exempt for federal income tax purposes under Internal Revenue Code Section 501(c)(3).
 Therefore, no tax provision or liability has been reported in the accompanying financial statements.
-The Organization applied the provisions of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) topic for Accounting for Uncertainty in Income Taxes during the year.
+The Organization follows Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) topic for Accounting for Uncertainty in Income Taxes.
 Under this ASC topic, an organization must recognize the tax benefit associated with tax positions taken for tax return purposes when it is more-likely-than-not that the position will be sustained.
 This ASC topic had no impact on the financial statements.
 The Organization does not believe there are any unrecognized tax benefits that should be recorded.
-For the years ended August 31, 2013 and 2012, there were no interest or penalties recorded or included in the Statements of Activities related to taxes.
+For the years ended August 31, 2014 and 2013, there were no interest or penalties recorded or included in the Statements of Activities related to taxes.